-Competition Team Travel Clinic, Practicum & Instructional Travel The Juris Doctor (J.D.) degree is awarded by the College of Law faculty to candidates who meet the following requirements:
+The Juris Doctor (J.D.) degree is awarded by the College of Law faculty to candidates who meet the following requirements:

 Curriculum is subject to change at the College of Law Faculties discretion, which may cause the annually updated university catalog to be out of date.
 For students matriculating in or after the fall 2013 semester, each student must successfully complete (grade of "D-" or better for courses taken at this school, grade of "C" or better for courses taken elsewhere) 90 credit hours (required for graduation) of law coursework in accordance with the official curriculum as adopted by the College of Law faculty.
+Student must be enrolled in a minimum of 9 credit hours of law coursework each fall/spring semester, with the exception of their final semester if less hours are needed to achieve the 90 overall hours and all other requirements have been met.
 At least 59 of these credits must be completed at the University of Wyoming College of Law.
 Courses taken for S/U grades count toward the hours required for the J.D. degree only if the course is offered for the S/U grade only.
 Regardless of the matriculation date, students must complete at least 76 credit hours through graded (A-F) courses.